Feature #1036

 Implement energy resolution

-Added by Deil Christoph almost 11 years ago.
+Added by Deil Christoph about 11 years ago.
 Updated over 9 years ago.

 Status:ClosedStart date:12/10/2013